 Starting with the Heartwood network upgrade (activating Q3 2020), mining rewards can be sent to a shielded address.
 We recommend this for practical and privacy reasons.

 If coins are mined into a t-addr (transparent address), they can only be spent to a z-addr (shielded address), and must be swept out of the t-addr in one transaction with no change.
 Refer to our Zcash Payment API for instructions

 on how to use the

-If you’re mining by yourself or at home, you’re most likely to succeed if you join an existing mining pool.
+If you’re mining by yourself or at home, you’re unlikely to mine any Zcash unless you join a mining pool.
+A mining pool allows miners to pool resources together and share the hashing power while splitting the reward equally according to the amount of shares they contributed to solving a block.
 See this community-maintained list of mining pools for further instructions.